 They have good intentions (and your popup might too), but more often than not it’s an interruption to which you reply “no, thanks”.

 Of course, there are exceptions.
 One of our clients has an average session duration of over 7 minutes in 2019 so far.
-This gives them much more time to show a popup at a reasonable time.
+This gives them more time to show a popup at a reasonable time.
 But for most websites, full-blown overlays are not only intrusive, but it’s almost never a good time to show them.

 They didn’t even get time to get to know your business.
-Whether you’re asking them to sign up to a newsletter or offering a discount, 30 seconds in they haven’t consumed any content yet nor had the ability to browse your store.
-That popup is not only deemed to fail, it will also annoy the visitor.
+Whether you’re asking them to sign up for a newsletter or offering a discount, 30 seconds in they haven’t consumed any content yet nor had the ability to browse your store.
+That popup is not only deemed to fail, but it will also annoy the visitor.

-Here at Nerd Cow, we’re advocates for the content-first approach.
-Writing for the Web is much different from traditional marketing.
+Here at NerdCow, we’re advocates for the content-first approach.
+Writing for the Web is different from traditional marketing.
 Most popups are created by marketing teams struggling to truly understand the difference.

-Nowadays people understand that an email offer isn’t a really a “free” gift.
+Nowadays people understand that an email offer isn’t really a “free” gift.
 It doesn’t mean they’re not willing to “pay”, though.
 But if the first thing they see on your website requires payment and it isn’t something they wanted, you can imagine how they’ll feel.

 Here’s a list of the worst popup practices:

-Popups aren’t doomed just yet.
+We started on a negative note but popups aren’t doomed just yet.
 It will take a collective effort of web agencies and website managers to revert the damage that has been done over the years, but good popups can still deliver results.